isomerpages/moe-montfortsec/_curriculum/Subject Combination/Sec 2 Express Stream.md

 description: ""
 third_nav_title: Subject Combination
 ---
-Sec 3 Subject Combination 2023 for Sec 2 Express students in 2022
+Sec 3 Subject Combination 2024 for Sec 2 Express students in 2023

-*Information is accurate as of 1 June 2022.
+*Information is accurate as of 17 January 2023.
 Any changes will be communicated through Parents Gateway (PG).*

 ### 1\.
 GUIDING PRINCIPLES FOR ALLOCATION OF SUBJECT COMBINATIONS